evertondealmeida/leveling-challenge/README.md

 This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>`:
 - `dev`: Run the application in development mode
 - `start` Run the application in production mode (prefer not to do that in development)
+- `test`: Run the test suite
+- `test:unit`: Run only the unit tests

 ### Docs
 Docs (Swagger/OAS 3.0) are at `http://localhost:[PORT]/api/docs`